AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

     3. You can call the set\_table\_property function to set properties for the table.
 For more information, see [Set table properties](#section_l9q_k83_z01).
 3.  **Limits**
     1. When you configure the primary key of a table, you can specify multiple columns to constitute a composite primary key.
-The columns that constitute the primary key must be unique and cannot be null.
+The values of the columns that constitute the primary key must be unique and cannot be null.
 In addition, you must specify all these columns in one CREATE TABLE statement.
 The primary key does not support columns of the following data types: FLOAT, DOUBLE, NUMERIC, ARRAY, JSON, and specific complex data types.
 The following sample code shows you how to specify the id and ds columns to constitute the primary key of a table:

         ```
         BEGIN;